hpc-dr/day1hpc.github.io/content/english/post/efa-is-now-mainstream-and-thats-a-good-thing.md

 #author
 author: "Matt Vaughn"
 # description
-description: ""
+description: " (reposted from AWS HPC Blog)"
 # Taxonomies
-categories: [ "AWS Elastic Fabric Adapter", ]
+categories: [ "Elastic Fabric Adapter", ]
-tags: [ "EC2",  "HPC",  "EFA",  "hpcblog", ]
+tags: [ "HPC",  "EFA",  "EC2",  "hpcblog", ]
 type: "regular" # available type (regular or featured)
 draft: false
 ---

 We have recently launched three new Amazon EC2 instances types enabled with Elastic Fabric Adapter (EFA), our network interface for Amazon EC2 instances that enables customers to run applications requiring high levels of inter-node communications at scale on AWS.
 These bring our EFA-enabled count to sixteen different instance families covering a wide range of use cases.
 EFA is going mainstream and we are just getting started.

-Read the full post at the [AWS HPC Blog](https://aws.amazon.com/blogs/hpc/efa-is-now-mainstream/).
+<a href="https://aws.amazon.com/blogs/hpc/efa-is-now-mainstream/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>